eea/volto-eea-design-system/website/docs/8-Resources/developer-guidelines.md

 - DRY.
 Code that is repeated, and in particular code that is closely situated, is should be a target of this rule.
+- Use the classnames package for classNames prop operations

 ## Storybook